-What is an Ultrasound Guided Steroid Injection?
+What is an Ultrasound Guided Injection?

 Steroid injections are used to reduce pain and inflammation.
 The steroid injection is often accompanied by an injection of local anaesthetic.
 The injection may be into a painful joint, bursa (fluid filled pockets), around tendons or into the tendon sheath.
-Ultrasound is used to guide the injection accurately into the area of concern, to ensure the best result is obtained.